rust-lang/rust/text/0000-intra-rustdoc-links.md

 ```

 To be able to link to each item,
-we'll need a way to disabiguate the namespaces.
+we'll need a way to disambiguate the namespaces.
 Our proposal is this:

 - Links to types are written as described earlier,